Fannovel16/ComfyUI-MotionDiff/README.md

 # ComfyUI MotionDiff
-Implementation of MDM, MotionDiffuse and ReMoDiffuse into ComfyUI
+Implementation of 4DHuman, MotionGPT, MDM, MotionDiffuse and ReMoDiffuse into ComfyUI

 # Installation:
 ## Installing prerequisites on Ubuntu (and maybe other Linux distros)